FarronF/limerick-council-meetings/meetings/2023/04/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 23rd March 2023.md

 The review of disability spaces across the Municipal District is ongoing.
 A report should be

-available for the May meeting of the Cappamore/Kilmallock MD---
+available for the May meeting of the Cappamore/Kilmallock MD
+---
 12. Question submitted by Councillor Teefy

 “I will ask at the next meeting of the Cappamore/Kilmallock Municipal District what progress